-For people who live outside Germany, the German election system may seem a bit confusing.
+The German election system may be confusing for people who live outside Germany.
 Just how is the German Chancellor elected?
-I’m going to do my best to give a concise explanation to help you understand how their system works.
-For the record, I am not endorsing any German Political Party, this is just an informational article to try and help people get a handle on a system that is different from what we have in the United States.
+I will do my best to explain concisely and help you understand how their system works.
+For the record, I am not endorsing any German political party; this is just an informational article to try to help people get a handle on a system different from what we have in the United States.

 What does the German Chancellor DO?

-Basically, the Chancellor runs the government approved by the Cabinet and President.
+The Chancellor runs the Government approved by the Cabinet and President.

 According to the Basic Law (which is the rough equivalent of the US Constitution) The Federal Chancellor